 - The Publish to Tableau Server tool is available under ‘Connectors’ Tool Palette of Alteryx designer.
 Drag and drop that tool at the end of your workflow to the canvas.

 - After connecting, you can start configuring in the configuration window.

 - The first step is to sign in to your Tableau server.
-If you have old connections saved, choose from Saved connections or else enter the username, password, server URL and site info of the Tableau server.
-This connection details can be saved for future purpose if needed.
+If you have old connections saved, choose from Saved connections, or else enter the username, password, server URL, and site info of the Tableau server.
+These connection details can be saved for future purposes if needed.
 Then click the Connect button after filling all mandatory fields.

 - Now specify the ‘Data source format’ we can give either .hyper or .tde.
-In our scenario, we need to select .hyper format
+In our scenario, we need to select a .hyper format.

 - The options available for our published .hyper extract file is shown below.

 Now you can build new workbook on top of this extract file.
 The revision history comes in handy when you need to track the changes to your extract file after the execution of modified workflow in Alteryx.
 Thus, we have published .hyper output file to Tableau server which can be used for further analysis in Tableau.

 To leverage the Alteryx + Tableau combo in your organization and to speed up the process you can also download ‘Alteryx starter kit for Tableau and use.
 This starter kit contains many perfect sample workflows where analysis comes at its best which can be used to leverage this combo.